hariharansr2004/Java-Cheat-Sheet/README.md

 ## Interview Questions Related to Java Basics

 ### 1. Is Java is pure Object Oriented Language?
-- No, it’s partially object oriented because,it supports primitive data types like "int", "float", and "double", which are not objects.
+- No, it’s partially object oriented because, it supports primitive data types like "int", "float", and "double", which are not objects.

 ### 2. Can we change the syntax of the main method?
 No, JVM recognizes `public static void main(String[] args)` as the entry point, so it must remain unchanged for Java applications to run.
+If we make change may be it leads to compile error.

 ### 3. Can we keep the main method as private?
 No, because JVM needs to access the `main` method from outside the class.
 If it’s private, the program will compile but not execute, resulting in an error.